DataDog/datadog-api-client-python/docs/v1/SyntheticsApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v1.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = synthetics_api.SyntheticsApi(api_client)
     body = SyntheticsDeleteTestsPayload(
         public_ids=[],
     )  # SyntheticsDeleteTestsPayload | Public ID list of the Synthetic tests to be deleted.

     # example passing only required values which don't have defaults set
     try:
         # Delete tests
         api_response = api_instance.delete_tests(body)
         pprint(api_response)
-    except datadog_api_client.v1.ApiException as e:
+    except ApiException as e:
         print("Exception when calling SyntheticsApi->delete_tests: %s\n" % e)
 ```